Qualified Opportunity Zones

 Long-term hold through year ten

-Opportunity Zone strategy is time-sensitive — the deferral window is 180 days from gain realization.
-The most productive conversations begin early.
+Opportunity Zone strategy is time-sensitive — the program's structural windows are short.
+The most productive conversations begin before key elections must be made.